ostrowr/jsoncompat/tests/fixtures/fuzz/README.md

 [JSON Schema Test Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite/tree/main/tests/draft2020-12).

 The goal is that the fuzzer can generate values that are valid under every schema in this directory.
+Individual test cases may set `"jsoncompat_expect_unsat": true` alongside the schema to document fixtures whose instance set is empty.
+The generator is allowed to return an `Unsatisfiable` error for these schemas without failing the test harness.